County Hall, London: History

 The building was commissioned to replace the mid 19th-century Spring Gardens headquarters inherited from the Metropolitan Board of Works.
 The site selected by civic leaders was previously occupied by four properties: Float Mead (occupied by Simmond's flour mills), Pedlar's Acre (occupied by wharves and houses), Bishop's Acre (occupied by Crosse & Blackwell's factory) and the Four Acres (occupied by workshops and stables).
+It was compulsorily purchased using powers granted by the County Office Site (London) Act 1906 (6 Edw.
+7. c. lxxxvi).

 The main six storey building was designed by Ralph Knott.
 It is faced in Portland stone in an Edwardian Baroque style.
 The construction, which was undertaken by Holland, Hannen & Cubitts, started in 1911 and the building was opened by King George V in 1922.
 The North and South blocks, which were built by Higgs and Hill, were added between 1936 and 1939.
 The Island block was not completed until 1974.

+In 1945, the World Trade Union Conference took place at the hall.

+The Island Block was built on what was then a roundabout (now a peninsula) between County Hall, St Thomas' Hospital and Waterloo Station.
+It was notable to the passing public for three main reasons: it was of a completely different architectural character to any of the other nearby buildings, it had no entrances at ground level (though there were emergency exits), being accessible only by a bridge and a tunnel both from the SE County Hall building, and it had orange sunshades, designed to be lowered and raised together automatically when the sun shone, rather than by local control which would look less pleasing on the outside.
+The controls quickly malfunctioned, leaving the unwanted "random" effect while also causing excess heat and glare inside the building which the occupants could not control.
+Disliked by many Londoners, it was nonetheless considered "distinguished" by its architect and some other experts, and noted as an early example of open-plan office interior, which should have been listed.